 What rooms does the Connect Hostel have?

-The Connect Hostel in Chiang Rai Thailand is in a contemporary building that may have been re-purposed for the hostel.
-You will find 6 bed mixed dorm rooms, female-only rooms and family-friendly rooms for 4.
+The Connect Hostel in Chiang Rai, Thailand, is in a contemporary building that may have been repurposed for the hostel.
+It offers 6-bed mixed dorm rooms, female-only rooms, and family-friendly rooms for 4.

 What facilities does the Connect Hostel have?